Common Garden Plants Toxic to Chickens.

 2.1.
 Classic Symptoms of Poisoning in Chickens

 Little is more distressing than seeing your beloved flock of chickens feeling under the weather.
 In the context of toxic plants, classic symptoms of poisoning in chickens may include weakness, drooling, diarrhea, gasping for breath, seizures, or even sudden death.
 It’s imperative to be vigilant about what your chickens are consuming to ensure their well-being.
+I always have activated charcoal on hand.

 2.2.
 How to Identify Dangerous Plants